SafarbatiSami/NucleusJ3-Documentation/README.md

 # Autocrop
+To crop nuclei in a isolate file from 3D wide field image from microscopy.
+The process use a **OTSU** threshold to detect object on the image.
+To detect specific object you can use different parameters as filter like :
+- volume of object detected
+- minimum intensity of object detected
+- slice used to detect defined OTSU threshold
 ## Example Command for AutoCrop

 To perform automatic cropping using the `NucleusJ` tool with OMERO, use the following command: